Home

-Find out more about my Technology Enhanced Learning research and practice.
-You will find preprints of my publications, video tutorials, and free downloads of my awarded book The Digital Turn, which analyses how the ever-growing flood of digital media affects our understanding of the world.
+Find out more about my Technology-Enhanced Learning research and practice.
+I have been working at different universities, many years as a full professor of digital educational media at the Open University of the Netherlands.
+On this website you will find preprints of my publications, video tutorials, and free downloads of my awarded book The Digital Turn, which analyses how the ever-growing flood of digital media affects our understanding of the world.

 Westera, W. (2021).
 Comparing Bayesian Statistics and Frequentist Statistics in Serious Games Research.
 International Journal of Serious Games, 8(1), 27-44.